Emergency Response to Locust Crisis

 26th August 2020 23:30

-• Meeting with the local government ©JENMeeting with the local government ©JEN
+- Meeting with the local government ©JEN

 JPF member NGO JEN is currently implementing a livelihood support project focusing on pest control, monitoring, and management for farmers in the three districts most severely affected by the locust pests in Pakistan's Khyber Pakhtunkhwa (KP) Province.